JRB-y/JRB-y/README.md

 ## Hi there 👋
-### I'm JRB a software engineer focused mainly on web development.
+### I'm Jrb You a software engineer focused mainly on web development.

 <br>